-The Foundation's short-term investments are comprised of saving deposits bearing a floating rate of interest (2018 - floating rate of interest) and pooled bond funds.
-The long-term investments are comprised of pooled equity funds and pooled bond funds.
+The Foundation's short-term investments are comprised of saving deposits bearing a floating rate of interest (2021 - floating rate of interest), \$9 million in cashable GIC's earning interest at 4.3%, maturing September 18, 2023 and \$20 million in a one year fixed GIC with interest fluctuating with prime, maturing September 16, 2023 (2021 - nil) and pooled fixed income funds.
+The long-term investments are comprised of pooled equity funds and pooled fixed income funds.
 The Foundation's investments in pooled funds have no fixed maturity dates and fund returns are based on the success of the fund managers.
-The pooled bond funds generated a yield in 2018 of 3.6% (2018 - 2.1%).